SaaraLeppis/SaaraLeppis/README.md

 And of course how to work in a team.

+Currently I am looking for a trainee / junior position after finishing my internship as Front-End Developer intern @Liana Technologies.
-Currently I am looking for an internship place and doing [Full stack open 2022 -course](https://fullstackopen.com/) to get more practice!
+Last summer I did 5 ects of  [Full stack open 2022 -course](https://fullstackopen.com/) to get more practice!

 Here, in GitHub, I have basicly school projects and assigments.